-As the sky clears and grows blue and deep and unfathomably peaceful after a storm, as trees wind-riven straighten and nod graciously to the little cloud-boats that sail the blue above, and wave dainty finger-tips of branches in hon voyage, so did the Peaceful Hart ranch, when the dust had settled after the latest departure and the branches in bon voyage, so did the Peacetul Hart ranch, when the dust had settled after the latest departure and the whistle of the train-which bore the coroner and that other quiet passenger-came faintly down over the rim-rock, settle with a sigh of relief into its old, easy habits of life.
+As the sky clears and grows blue and deep and unfathomably

+peaceful after a storm, as trees wind-riven straighten and nod graciously to the little cloud-boats that sail the blue above, and wave dainty finger-tips of branches in bon voyage, so did the Peaceful Hart ranch, when the dust had settled after the latest departure and the whistle of the train--which bore the coroner and that other quiet passenger--came faintly down over the rim-rock, settle with a sigh of relief into its old, easy habits of life.

 All, that is, save Good Indian himself, and perhaps one other.